-The Government and the Devolved Administrations have adopted two Air Quality Objectives for fine particles ( $PM{10}$ ) which are equivalent to the EU Stage 1 limit values in the first Air Quality Daughter Directive.
-The objectives are 40 μg/m as the annual mean and 50 μg/m as the fixed 24-hour mean to be exceeded on no more than 35 days per year, to be achieved by the end of 2004.
+The Government and the Devolved Administrations have adopted two Air Quality Objectives for fine particles (PM ${10}$) which are equivalent to the EU Stage 1 limit values in the first Air Quality Daughter Directive.
+The objectives are 40 $\mu g/m^3$ as the annual mean and 50 $\mu g/m^3$ as the fixed 24-hour mean to be exceeded on no more than 35 days per year, to be achieved by the end of 2004.
 The objectives are based upon measurements carried out using the European gravimetric transfer reference sampler or equivalent.

-The EU has also set indicative limit values for $PM{10}$ which are to be achieved by 1st January 2010.
-These Stage 2 limit values are considerably more stringent and are 20 μg/m as the annual mean and 50 μg/m as the 24hour mean to be exceeded on no more than 7 days per year.
+The EU has also set indicative limit values for PM{10} which are to be achieved by 1st January 2010.
+These Stage 2 limit values are considerably more stringent and are 20 $\mu g/m^3$ as the annual mean and 50 $\mu g/m^3$ as the 24-hour mean to be exceeded on no more than 7 days per year.
 The Government, the Welsh Assembly Government and the Department of Environment in Northern Ireland introduced provisional objectives to be achieved by the end of 2010, that are broadly in line with the Stage 2 limit values, although these objectives have not been brought into Regulation for the purpose of Local Air Quality Management at this time.
 The provisional objectives for NI are:

-A 24-hour mean of 50 μg/m not to be exceeded more than 7 times per year and an annual mean of 20 μg/m, to be achieved by the end of 2010.
+A 24-hour mean of 50 μg/m3 not to be exceeded more than 7 times per year and an annual mean of 20 μg/m3, to be achieved by the end of 2010.